Campuses and locations

-As an oral health professional, you can use your unique skills to make a real difference and shape a healthier future for children and adults.
-Work closely with dental practitioners to perform a range of preventative and minor restorative tasks, educate your community on best practices and discover emerging methods for controlling and treating disease.
+When you study to be an oral health professional, you will learn skills in oral health that can make a real difference and shape a healthier future for children and adults.
+Work closely with professional dental practitioners and learn to perform a range of preventative and minor restorative tasks, educate your community on best practices and discover emerging methods for controlling and treating disease.

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.

-With dual qualifications, many UON graduates are quickly employed into dental hygiene or dental therapy roles.
+With dual qualifications, many University of Newcastle graduates are quickly employed into dental hygiene or dental therapy roles.
 You might otherwise decide to pursue a rewarding career in another health-related field, such as community health education or research.

 Take a look below for some common roles for oral health therapy graduates.

 The Bachelor of Oral Health will not qualify a student to become a Dentist but will allow graduates to work closely with practitioners in clinics and perform a range of specialist tasks.
 You will be able to work independently within the dental team to provide preventive and restorative dental care within the scope of practice of an oral health therapist.